S-7mza/project-predictive-template/00_WORKSHOP_TIMEPLAN (C).md

-Workshop Timeplan Proposal (C) — Dashboard Project
+Workshop Timeplan Proposal (C) — Predictive Analysis Project

 Purpose
-- A recommended, sequenced timeplan for all meetings and workshops required to deliver the dashboard project.
+- A recommended, sequenced timeplan for all meetings and workshops required to deliver the predictive analysis / machine learning project.
 Includes dependencies, pre-work windows, suggested durations, and critical-path highlight.

 How to read this plan
 - "Week" counts from project start (Kickoff = Week 0).
 Days assume business days.